aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 but to invoke transactions and query the ledger state we need a user.
 Users are created by fabric-ca, a tool provided for us by Fabric to act as a root CA and manage the registration and enrollment of identities.

-Once again, 'exec' into the register container and run the export statements from Step 10.
-Replace 'org1' in the statements below to match the org you have chosen, and execute the statements.
+Once again, 'exec' into the register container.

+Run the export statements from Step 10.
+Then execute the statements below.

 ```bash
 export FABRIC_CA_CLIENT_HOME=/etc/hyperledger/fabric/orgs/org1/user